LLNL/conduit/src/docs/sphinx/tutorial_python_basics.rst

    :end-before: END_EXAMPLE("py_basics_hierarchial")
    :dedent: 4

-Borrowing form JSON (and other similar notations), collections of named nodes are called *Objects* and collections of unnamed nodes are called *Lists*, all other types are leaves that represent concrete data.
+Borrowing from JSON (and other similar notations), collections of named nodes are called *Objects* and collections of unnamed nodes are called *Lists*, all other types are leaves that represent concrete data.